casualwriter/casualwriter.github.io/powerchrome/interface.md

 ## Overview (API)

-PowerChrome is written for html/jsvascript application.
-Basically it is a chromimum-base (cef) web browser with interface with Powerbuilder application engine.
+PowerChrome is written for html/javascript application.
+Basically it is a chromium-base (cef) web browser with interface with Powerbuilder application engine.

 The interface provides the following all application supports.

-* access `window shell` to run/execute command
+* access `windows shell` to run/execute command
 * access `file system`
 * access `database`
-* make `Http Request`
+* make `http request`
 * application property and variables
 * application services (e.g. call html-dialog)
 * printing, and reporting service